Last Updated on

-Flat lay is a type of photography that consists of photos of “orderly” arranged items taken from above, parallel to the surface.
+A flat lay is a type of photography that consists of photos of “orderly” arranged items taken from above, parallel to the surface.

-Flat lay photography is a sub-niche of still life photography, and what made it so popular is that it’s easy and fun to do.
+It is a sub-niche of still life photography, and what made it so popular is that it’s easy and fun to do.
 Moreover, flat lay photography is pleasant to watch.

 It’s common to see flat lay compositions getting hundreds if not thousands of likes on Instagram.
 It’s an easy way to step up the look of your feed and look like a real product photography expert.